nicolasmurgueitio/nicolasmurgueitio.github.io/README.md

 **Childhood trauma and aversive learning.** We developed a novel learning paradigm to study how young children acquire aversive responses to caregivers and strangers, and we are studying how exposure to childhood threat impacts physiological (ie HRV, SCR) responses to this paradigm. *This manuscript is currently in preparation.* (Collaborators: Margaret Sheridan, Regina Sullivan)

-**Neural processing of caregiver cues in threat reared children.** We are exploring how exposure to threat impacts children's neural responses to caregivers in an fMRI paradigm. *This manuscript is currently in preparation.* (Collaborators: Margaret Sheridan, Regina Sullivan)
+**Neural processing of caregiver cues in threat reared children.** We are exploring how exposure to threat impacts children's neural responses to caregivers during a fMRI paradigm. *This manuscript is currently in preparation.* (Collaborators: Margaret Sheridan, Regina Sullivan)

 **Neural systems supporting cognitive reappraisal in early childhood.** We developed a novel fMRI paradigm to measure children's neural correlates of cognitive reappraisal and emotional reactivity. *This manuscript is currently in preparation.* (Collaborators: Michelle Shipkova co-first author, Margaret Sheridan)

 **Gut microbiome and neural structure**.
-This project explores associations between the gut microbiome and neural structures involved in threat processing (ie, amygdala, insula, acc, thalamus) in neonates. *This manuscript is currently in preparation.* (Collaborators: Michelle Graf co-first author, Margaret Sheridan, Rebecca Knickmeyer, Cathi Propper)
+This project explores associations between the gut microbiome taxonomy and diversity, and neural structures involved in threat processing (ie, amygdala, insula, acc, thalamus) in neonates. *This manuscript is currently in preparation.* (Collaborators: Michelle Graf co-first author, Margaret Sheridan, Rebecca Knickmeyer, Cathi Propper)

 **Autonomic nervous sytem and neural systems underlying emotion dysregulation in early childhood.** Using an fMRI paradigm, we are exploring how the autonomic nervous system at rest impacts the neural correlates underlying emotional reactivity and regulation in early childhood. *This manuscript is currently in preparation.* (Collaborators: Margaret Sheridan)